wmhui0102/FYP2021_Video-Analytics-with-Deep-Learning/README.md

 5. Download the pre-trained Mask R-CNN 2.0 ()mark_rcnn_coco.h5) weight from the following link
 https://github.com/matterport/Mask_RCNN/releases

+6. Use jupyter notebook to open the code file

 7. Modify the directory inside the code, and it should be able to run